 4 – Not having an objective process in place

 For the most part, what I heard in the way of rationale for choosing specific investments were opinions.
 If subjective criteria drive the decision to invest in a company, how in the world will you know if and when to sell?

 We have another strategy that’s designed to far outpace the market when things are good, and it has.
 But when things are bad, it can be expected to fall hard.
-Those with a strong stomach have enjoyed remarkably good returns.
+Those with a strong stomach have enjoyed remarkably good average annual returns.

 I’m using these two examples mostly to emphasize the importance of following an objective investment strategy and being aware of how it is likely to perform under various market conditions.
 My sense/fear is that many people with money invested in the market are not investing this way.